motion-333/motion2/README.md

   `static/pf`.
 - `generate_index_html.py` scans `static/pf` and creates `index.html`
   listing all existing folders.
 The page renders each folder as a 3D icon with its name displayed underneath in the "Outfit" font.
+Folder labels respond to the cursor: they thicken and widen on hover and move beside the folder as a large title when clicked.

 ## Usage